Charcoal-SE/charcoal-se.github.io/pings/index.md

 ### I'd like to contact one of the maintainers of the website {#site}

-J F, angussidney, and ArtOfCode are the primary authors of the website.
+J F, angussidney, ArtOfCode, and iBug are the primary authors and maintainers of the website.
 </section>
 <section>